Long-term drought prediction using deep neural networks based on geospatial weather data: Results

 \subsection{Main results}

-\paragraph{Analysis of results} Our findings indicate that ConvLSTM model outperformed the competitors, including the gradient boosting tree algorithm, achieving an impressive $ROC\,AUC$ score of $0.9$ for a one-month prediction.
-Notably, ConvLSTM exhibits a gradual decline in performance, reaching $0.6-0.65$ for longer forecasting horizons (ranging from 1 month to 12 months).
-The standard gradient boosting approach initially yielded a similar $ROCAUC$ score of $0.9$ but sharply dropped to $0.5$ as the forecasting horizon extended.
-EarthFormer outperforms other approaches for shorter horizons and falling short of ConvLSTM at longer horizons of 9-12 months.
-These results are visually depicted in Figure~\ref{fig:metrics_comparison_binary}.
-Additionally, we present the results for six-month prediction by regions in Figure~\ref{tab:medianmetrics_region_binary_6m}, where the variation in scores for different geographies across models is visible.
+\paragraph{Analysis of results} The primary results are depicted in Figure~\ref{fig:metrics_comparison_binary}.
+Our findings indicate that EarthFormer outperforms other approaches for shorter horizons.
+In particular, EarthFormer reached $ROC\,AUC$ score of $0.95$ for a one-month prediction.
+But EarthFormer falls short of ConvLSTM at longer horizons of 9-12 months.
+The ConvLSTM model showed the second-best result (after EarthFormer), achieving an impressive $ROC\,AUC$ score of $0.9$ for a one-month prediction.
+Notably, ConvLSTM exhibits a gradual decline in performance, reaching $0.6-0.65$ for longer forecasting horizons (ranging from 9 to 12 months) but nevertheless beating all other models.
+The standard gradient boosting approach initially yields a similar $ROC\, AUC$ score of $0.9$ but sharply drops to $0.5$ as the forecasting horizon is extended.

+Additionally, we present the results for six-month predictions by regions in Figure~\ref{tab:medianmetrics_region_binary_6m}, where we show the variation in scores for different geographies across models.

-\textit{Why does transformer fail in long-term prediction?} Our assumption of such behavior is the permutation-invariance of the attention mechanism.
-Despite positional encoding, transformers can't effectively extract temporal information from long input sequences.
-Since a long input sequence is essential for long-term forecasting, transformers don't show good results.
+\textit{Why does transformer fail in long-term prediction?} Our assumption for such behavior is the permutation-invariance of the attention mechanism.
+Despite positional encoding, transformers cannot effectively extract temporal information from long input sequences.
+Since a long input sequence is essential for long-term forecasting, transformers do not show good results.
 Similar results for different time-series tasks were observed in ~\cite{zeng2023linear}.
 ConvLSTM naturally extracts temporal information via LSTM.